Major archbishop: History

-The title "major archbishop" was first granted to the head of the Ukrainian Greek Catholic Church in 1963.
 The Syro-Malabar Church became major archiepiscopal in 1992, followed by the Syro-Malankara Catholic Church and the Romanian Greek Catholic Church in 2005.

 Comparison to other titles

-Compared to other titles available to the heads of sui juris Eastern Catholic Churches, the title of "major archbishop" falls below "patriarch" and above "metropolitan archbishop".
-The title is used for archbishops of episcopal sees that were founded more recently than the patriarchal sees and are therefore less prestigious.
+Compared to other titles available to the heads of sui juris Eastern Catholic Churches, the title of "major archbishop" falls below "patriarch" in honour and above "metropolitan archbishop".
+The title is used for archbishops of episcopal sees which were founded more recently than the patriarchal sees and are therefore less prestigious.
 Canon law, however generally treats major archbishops as equivalent to patriarchs, except where specifically provided otherwise.
 What differences there are between the two offices are mainly differences of ceremony or honor.
 Major archbishops rank immediately below patriarchs in the order of precedence of the Catholic Church.
 If made members of the College of Cardinals, major archbishops join the order of Cardinal-Priests, whereas Eastern Catholic patriarchs join the highest order as Cardinal-Bishops.
 Like patriarchs, major archbishops are elected by the synod of the sui iuris Church, but their election requires confirmation by the Pope, not the simple notification and request for communion required of patriarchs.
 On the other hand, metropolitan archbishops of Eastern Catholic Churches sui juris are appointed by the Pope (rather than elected by their synod) and have much less authority even within their own churches.